nus-cs2113-AY2021S2/ip/docs/README.md

    suggested to put it in an empty folder.
 4. Double click the file to launch the application.
 If the window is not shown up, you can open a Command Prompt (CMD), then run `java -jar ip.jar` to execute it.
-5. After the program start and see a welcome message, you may type your command in it.
+5. After the program starts and prints a welcome message, you may type your command in it.
 For example, you can type `todo some task description` followed by `Enter` to execute it:

    ```
             [We have a problem!] duke.exception.SaveException: No save file is found at the given path.